borkdude/blog/posts/babashka-cli.md

   (exec (cli/parse-opts args cli-opts)))
 ```

-In turn, the `exec` function, adds some light logic making it suitable for
+In turn, the `exec` function adds some light logic making it suitable for
 command line usage.
 It prints help when `:help` is true.
 Because I'm lazy, I just print the docstring of `serve`, the function that's going to be called: